Top 10 Largest Crocodiles in the world

 He was trapped in a Bunawan creek in the province of Agusan del Sur in the Philippines on 13 September 2011.
 He was netted with the joint cooperation of the resident government unit, residents, and crocodile hunters of Palawan.
 The giant crocodile was captured over a period of three weeks; once it was found, it took around 100 people to carry him onto land.
 He became violent at several points during the capture and twice broke preventive ropes.
 He was expected to be at least 50 years old.

-Lolong was supposed of eating a fisherman who went lost in the town of Bunawan, and also of consuming a 12-year-old girl whose head was found two years earlier.
-He was also the primary suspect in the missing of seahorses in the area.
+Lolong was supposed to eat a fisherman who went lost in the town of Bunawan and also consumed a 12-year-old girl whose head was found two years earlier.
+He was also the primary suspect in the missing seahorses in the area.
 In the examination of the stomach substances after his capture, remnants of water buffaloes reported missing before Lolong’s capture were found, but there were no human remains.

 Lolong was reported dead in captivity just 18 months far along he was captured, at around 8 pm on 10 February 2013.
 His necropsy revealed that he died from congestive heart failure compounded by fungal pneumonia, lipidosis of the liver and kidney failure.